Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Cloud Operations/README.md

 ### AWS Config use cases
-+   Streamline operational troubleshooting and change management Discover resources that exist in your account, record their congigurations, and capture any changes, This allows you to quickly troubleshoot operational issues.
++   Streamline operational troubleshooting and change management Discover resources that exist in your account, record their configurations, and capture any changes, This allows you to quickly troubleshoot operational issues.

 +   Deploy a compliance-as-code framework
     Codify your compliance requirements as AWS Config rules and author remediation actions, automating the assessment of your resource configuration across your organization.